aws-samples/support-insights-with-amazon-q/README.md

    * S3 bucket that contains the support case data.
    * S3 bucket that contains Q Application deployment resources.
 3. Delete the case collector resources: depending on the option you have selected for deployment, delete the Stackset or delete the IAM roles and corresponding Cloudformation stack.

+## Disclaimer
+The sample code provided in this solution is for educational purposes only and users should thoroughly test and validate the solution before deploying it in a production environment.